Strengthening the Link between Sales and CRM Software11 Oct 2021

 No, of course not!

-You don’t want to stop at your teams just USING your CRM system.
-You want them to engage with, improve the usage of, maximise the data within, and think about the best ways to implement the newest features of your CRM.
+You don’t want to stop at your sales team!
+You want the whole business to engage with, improve the usage of, maximise the data within, and think about the best ways to implement the newest features of your CRM.

 Looking for a quick overview?